Swivel-Finance/ubiquitous-language/README.md

 * Expiry - Timestamp marking this Order's expiration

 ### Asset
-A currency, Token, or other tradable object.
+A currency, token, or other tradable object.
 In our context `asset` refers to DAI, USDC, USDT.

 ### Volume
 All Orders expose an amount which can be filled, wholly or partially, by an Agreement.
 This will be represented by